Approximation of multipartite quantum states: revised version with new applications: Preliminaries

 by Lemma 4 in \cite{CBM}.

-We will see in the next Section 3 that belonging of a given characteristic to the class $II_n^m$ allows us to realise effective finite-dimensional approximation of this characteristic.
+We will see in the next Section 3 that for any given characteristic $f$ from the class $II_n^m$ one can realise its effective finite-dimensional approximation which allows us to prove nontrivial properties of $f$.
 If, moreover, this characteristic belongs to the class $I_n^m$ then we may relax some requirements in such approximation (briefly speaking, to replace the FA-property of marginal states by the finiteness of the von Neumann entropy of these states).